PrismaticSolutions/EmeraldOS/README.md

 # Personal Use
 > [!NOTE]
 > If you would like to make any changes, please make sure you fork the LATEST version for the best security.
-You must also follow the proper documentation to avoid any issues.
-Please also give credits to Prismatic Solutions and/or EmeraldOS once you fork our repository.
+You must also follow the proper documentation to avoid any issues. **Please also give credits to Prismatic Solutions once you fork our repository.**

 # Hosting
 > [!IMPORTANT]
 > If you want to host your own version of EmeraldOS, please download the file ending in .sb3 and import it into Turbowarp or Penguinmod.
-Normal scratch WILL NOT work since it uses custom extensions.
+Normal scratch WILL **__NOT__** work since it uses custom extensions.

 # Current Roadmap

 > [!NOTE]
 > Not all features listed here will be completed and/or in the final version.

-*Last modified: 3/24/2025*
+*Last modified: 4/4/2025*
 - [X] ~~Create thumbnail~~
 - [X] ~~Create loading screen~~
 - [X] ~~Add date and time system~~
 - [ ] Add desktop environment
 - [ ] Add setup process
-- [ ] Design everything (~4% complete)
+- [ ] Design everything (~6% complete)
+- [ ] Create apps (~0% complete)